 For your interior paint, we recommend using a product that has low VOCs (volatile organic compounds).
 These compounds produce pollutants that can cause serious health issues.
 In hot states such as Arizona, products that contain VOCs may break down faster, spreading invisible dangers throughout your home.
 Paint that has low VOCs is better for your health and the environment.

 When it comes to painting tools, quality brushes and rollers are the way to go.
 An effective applicator allows for a thicker coat of paint.
 If your tools are top quality, it will result in a uniform finish and you will likely save on wasted paint, too.
 The best brushes are split bristled in varying lengths.
 If you buy cheap brushes, the manufacturer has probably saved on production by reducing the number of bristles, which means that the brush won’t be tightly packed.

 You can use a small 1/4″ brush for all your woodwork, metal surfaces and walls.
-For a smooth finish, we recommend foam or synthetic roller materials.
+For a smooth finish, we recommend a foam or synthetic roller materials.
 Thicker-napped rollers can result in a textured finish, which is fine if that is the effect you are looking for.
-In all cases you should check the label when purchasing rollers to ensure that the product is suitable for your specific project needs.
+In all cases, you should check the label when purchasing rollers to ensure that the product is suitable for your specific project needs.

 Avoid the Sun

 It is pretty difficult to avoid the sun when you live in Arizona.
 However, to avoid scary paint failures, it is important to paint when the weather is cool to moderate.
 Before beginning your project, it is a good idea to inspect the exterior of the property and identify areas of shade throughout the day.
 That way you can plan to paint each area when there is the least exposure to the harsh rays of the sun.